-The seminars are split into smaller chunks of two to three hours.
+The seminars are split into smaller chunks of about four hours.
 This should help the attendees to stay focused.
 It also allows to digest the subject between sessions and prepare questions.

 We hope that you find the seminars helpful and we look forward to seeing you.